 Steps for packing glassware for safe shipping:

 First of all, take care of the most delicate areas like bases and handles.
 Wrap each of them with bubble wrap.
 After that, wrap the whole piece of glass with several other layers of bubble wrap and secure it with special packing tape.
-Do not overdo it, as the too tight wrapping can also cause damage.
+Do not overdo it, as a too-tight wrapping can also cause damage.
 Repeat the same procedure with all other glass objects of your art collection.

 2. Inner box